HindsboNikolaj/Undergraduate-Projects/Finite Element Analysis EMA405/README.md

 <img width="475" alt="image" src="https://github.com/HindsboNikolaj/Undergraduate-Projects/assets/71987494/b2dd7c97-d46d-4532-a0aa-45f02d496564">

-### Homework 6
+### Homework 6 - Modal Analysis

-In this homework question, task is to model the space truss pictured in Figure 1.
+In this homework question, the task is to model the space truss pictured in Figure 1.
 A space truss can be used in space with various functions.
 The space truss is made of steel with an Elastic modulus of 200 GPa, a Poisson’s ratio of 0.3, cross-sectional members of 0.01m^2, and a mass density of 7860 kg/m^3.

 <img width="357" alt="image" src="https://github.com/HindsboNikolaj/Undergraduate-Projects/assets/71987494/731e7fad-7fdf-459c-8b99-fc9f583c463b">

-### Homework 7
+### Homework 7 – Nonlinear Analysis of Plastic Deformation

 In this homework, the task is to model the thick-walled pipe that is subject to an internal pressure.
 We are assuming that the pipe is in plane stress, so that it is a 2D analysis.
 The pipe has